-About 8 years ago, I took my first pottery class at the Art Center in Robson Ranch, the community where I live.
-Because I was still working, I had very little time to make pots, so I gradually did less and less till I finally quit.
-Then about 2.5 years ago, after I was retired, I took it back up again.
-I dabbled around with it for awhile and decided I really enjoyed making pots.
-So last December while my house was being renovated, I bought a used pottery kiln.
-I finally got the electrical installed for it in June and bought a wheel then, also.
-Since I was throwing pots on my patio, I named my hobby business Backporch Pottery by Tracy.
+In 2011, I took my first pottery class at the local art center.
+I loved making pots, but my job took most of my time, so I eventually quit pottery.
+Then a few years ago, I took it back up again.
+I dabbled around with it for awhile and soon became more serious about pottery.
+While my house was being renovated in December 2018, I bought a used pottery kiln.
+Six months later, I finally got the electrical installed for it and bought a wheel.
+Since I was throwing pots on my patio, I named my business Backporch Pottery by Tracy.

 And now, I’m building an addition to my house that will be my pottery studio.